rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 .. image:: ../images/understandcv_generation0.png

-So in this generation, we get three individuals that are mapped to a chromosome (binary) representation, using a the encoding function represented as the red arrow, each box in the chromosome is a gen.
+So in this generation, we get three individuals that are mapped to a chromosome (binary) representation, using an encoding function represented as the red arrow, each box in the chromosome is a gen.
 A fixed section of the chromosome is one of the hyperparameters.
-Then we get the cross-validation score (fitness) of each candidate using an scoring function, its shown as the purple arrow.
+Then we get the cross-validation score (fitness) of each candidate using a scoring function, its shown as the purple arrow.

 **Create a new generation:**